jeremyreeder/gridscout/docs/index.md

 solve that so you can get on with your duty of planning for the impending apocalypse, or whatever it is that you do.

-![Screenshot of a GridScout™ search for places that sell generators](images/search-screenshot.png)
+![Screenshot of a GridScout™ search for newspaper publishers](images/search-screenshot.png)

 # Suggested workflow
 1. Order [waterproof paper maps][mytopo] of your areas of interest.
 Have them